WidoutSyntax/STL-cpp/README.md

 1. Standard Template Library

 # Standard Template Library
 The Standard Template Library(STL) is a set of C++ template classes to provide common data structures.
-One can easily implement data structures like stack, queue, list and using STL reduces programming time as well.
+One can easily implement data structures like stack, queue, list, etc and one important thing is using STL reduces programming time as well.

 The C++ STL grouped into following three categories
 1) Sequences              - Vector, List, Doubly ended queue<br/>